The answer is likely “Yes” that you are deficient in Magnesium.

 Unlike internal doses of magnesium, topical magnesium does not have to pass through the digestive system and kidneys and can more quickly enter the blood and tissues of the body.

 I now cycle a quality magnesium supplement like the one above with topical magnesium spray.
 I find topical to be the most effective (and cost effective!).
-You can also make your own magnesium spray using this recipe.
+You can make your own magnesium spray using this recipe or can try these hand-crafted jars of Magnesium Lotion as well.

 Healthy Magnesium Levels: Bonus Benefit!